Cavoodles are a designer breed that makes a great family pet and they have a sweet disposition, are eager to please, and are also highly intelligent.

 What sort of training does a Cavoodle need?

 Cavoodles will absorb anything and everything!
-From tricks to good behaviour, a Cavoodle can be trained to do most anything.
+From tricks to good behaviour, a Cavoodle can be trained to do almost anything.

 A good first practice for Cavoodle owners may be to start crate training their puppy.